-Between 1863 – 1870, the Kualoa Sugar Mill was built and operated by Charles H. Judd and Samuel G. Wilder until the mill was closed after years of meager rainfall that effectively brought an end to sugar farming here.
+Between 1863 – 1870, the Kualoa Sugar Mill was built and operated by Charles H. Judd and Samuel G. Wilder.
+The mill was closed after years of meager rainfall that effectively brought an end to sugar farming at Kualoa.

-During World War II, the US Military operated an auxiliary airstrip at Kualoa with many of the large monkeypod trees providing natural hangars for small planes.
+During World War II, the United States Military operated an auxiliary Army airstrip at Kualoa with many of the large monkeypod trees providing natural hangars for small planes.

 Today, Kualoa is owned and cared for by the sixth generation descendants of Dr. Judd, the Morgan Family.
-Its president is John Morgan, and the ranch strives to be role model stewards of the ‘āina (land), by preserving and protecting it from development.
+Its president is John Morgan, and the ranch strives to be role model and stewards of the ‘āina (land), by preserving and protecting it from development.